 How to Draw Anime Eyes

-Here's a new tutorial on how to draw anime eyes!
-Use the structure of real eyes as references for your Manga-style designs - artist Raquel Arellano gives a rundown in text and video on variations in anime eyes and how to add of color to make them pop.
+A tutorial on how to draw anime eyes!
+Use real eyes as references for your cute anime designs - artist Raquel Arellano gives review in text and video on anime eyes + how to add color.

 In this tutorial, you will learn how to draw anime-style eyes.

 I will explain the different shapes and styles, how to apply basic colors, how some expressions work, and finally, how to draw anime-style eyes as a part of an illustration.
 You can also follow this step-by-step video tutorial (in Spanish only):

 Before you start drawing anime-style eyes, it is essential to learn the basic shapes of real eyes.
 This will make the stylization process much easier.

 2. Realistic Eyes vs Anime Eyes: Proportions

 Have a look at the image below to see the difference between real eye proportions and anime-style proportions.

 Since there are so many types and shapes when it comes to anime eyes, first you need to think about what kind of eyes you want to create.